thehalfspace/dotfiles2/README.md

 # My personal portable configuration for vim + tmux + zsh on macOS/Linux

+I'm trying to use more modern tools now.
+[Here is the updated config repo](https://github.com/thehalfspace/hayloft).
+I feel old and out of touch with technology haha!

 Make sure you have vim version > 8.0 and tmux version > 2.0.
 For some linux systems, you might have to compile tmux from source.
 Also note that the `install _dependencies.sh` is designed for mac os using homebrew.
 Change it to relevant commands (apt-get/yum/etc) for other operating systems.

 List of files: